WalletConnect/web3modal-vanilla-js-example/README.md

 static HTML sites, WordPress, content management systems, tutorials and education.

+The code uses only unprocessed in-browser JavaScript.
+Dependencies, like the Web3Modal library itself, are loaded over Unpkg CDN.
+The code is extensively commented and short.

 * [View demo hosted on Github](https://web3modal.github.io/web3modal-vanilla-js-example/)

 ![screenshot](./screenshot.png)

+# Support

+Reach to us in [Web3modal Discord](https://discordapp.com/invite/YGnSX9y) or open a Github issue.

 # Web3 wallets and HTTPS hosting limitations

-Because of limitations how wallet operate within a web browser and security of remote API calls used by the wallets, you should not run this example, or any Web3modal code, out of your file system or unsecure HTTP protocol (even on localhost).
+Because of limitations how wallet operate within a web browser and web security, you should not run this example, or any Web3modal code, out of your file system or unsecure HTTP protocol (even using localhost).

-The APIs of different wallet providers will fail in funny and obscure way.
-MetaMask does not even show up.
+The APIs of different wallet providers may fail in funny and obscure way.
+MetaMask does not even show up if you load it over `file://` protocol.

 The easiest way to get local HTTPS development is to use [https-localhost](https://github.com/daquinoaldo/https-localhost).

-Assuming you have a working Node environment set up:
+Assuming you have a working Node environment set up on a UNIX system you can do:

 ```sh
 npm i -g --only=prod https-localhost